-At Ohio Business College, we are proud to offer our medical assisting program that equips students with everything they need for success within the medical assisting profession.
+At Ohio Business College, we are proud to offer our medical assistant program that equips students with everything they need for success within the medical assisting profession.
 Medical assistants are key players in medical offices and facilities, offering a variety of skills and abilities to fill many different roles among a team.

 What is a Certified Medical Assistant?